-Welcome to the Chelmsford Quilter's Guild Web Site.
+Welcome to the Chelmsford Quilters' Guild, Inc. web site.
 We are a large group of quilters of all experience levels and many interests.
 We welcome you to learn more about us through the links to the left.

 Guests are always welcome to attend our guild meetings.
-Guest fees are $5 for nights when we have a speaker, $3 to attend other meetings.
+Guest fees are $5 per night.
 See the Calendar for this year's programs.

 Meeting Cancellation Policy:

 In cases of inclement weather, check your email or the website before heading out to a meeting.
 Or you can call one of the guild officers.

 Everyone is welcome to join us on Monday nights from 6:30 to 9:00pm working on comfort quilts at the Chelmsford Senior Center, 75 Groton Road (Rt 40), North Chelmsford, MA 01863.
 For dates, please

 contact Jane Mudgett at 978-677-6477.
 Please sign in on the computer when you come!
 You will find great lighting, large tables, an iron, cutting mat, and fabrics which may be used for comfort quilts.